Mold on Cannabis: The Dangers of Contaminated Medicine

 The easiest (and cheapest) way to detect mold is with the eyes.
 Moldy cannabis will feature powder or fuzz that looks nothing like kief or trichomes.
 Consumer-level microscopes, either light microscopes or digital ones, can help you spot mold and their hyphae, too.

-However, Boyar cautions against relying on the naked (or aided) eye, especially for consumers who haven’t been trained in microbiology.
-Instead, he suggested buying products that “have undergone rigorous third-party testing for microbial contaminants.”
+However, Boyar cautions those not trained in microbiology against relying on your naked (or even aided) eye.
+Instead, he suggests buying products that “have undergone rigorous third-party testing for microbial contaminants.”
 But because state regulations currently lag behind the reality of mold contamination, consumers should also ask about what kind of testing a lab performed on a particular cannabis product.

 “…pathogens like Aspergillus have a difficult time growing in culture,” he explained, referring to one technique cannabis labs currently use to test for moldy cannabis.
 Because some molds don’t culture well, failing to grow mold colonies on plates may produce false negatives.
 Boyar wrote that molecular technologies that sequence or amplify fungal DNA, like qPCR, should be used instead.